MasterJedi2014/MPMB-XUA25EU-Eberron-Updates/README.md

   - Initial upload of script (V2).
 - **2025-03-16:**
   - V2 superseded by V7.
 All of the Dragonmark Feats have been added aside from the Epic Boon *Boon of Siberys*.
+- **2025-03-30:**
+  - V7 superseded by V8.
+All of the Greater Dragonmark Feats have had custom `description` attributes added for each ASI choice.
+The Epic Boon *Boon of Siberys* has been added with coding advice from Joost/MPMB.

 **Known Bugs:**
-- V7: +2 Armor, Shield, Wand of the War Mage, Weapon, & Wraps of Unarmed Power don't appear in their correct menus.
+- V8: +2 Armor, Shield, Wand of the War Mage, Weapon, & Wraps of Unarmed Power don't appear in their correct menus.
-- V7: The level 10 "Replicate Magic Item" options are being addd to the level 6 options immediately upon the character attaining level 6.
+- V8: The level 10 "Replicate Magic Item" options are being addd to the level 6 options immediately upon the character attaining level 6.

 **XUA24A Content Source:**
 - https://media.dndbeyond.com/compendium-images/ua/the-artificer/AzQEA72K8EMf9HmU/UA2024-Artificer.pdf